Asurion – 2026

 The business couldn’t afford to lose in-home jobs

-Remote Tech is a service that allows customers to receive device repairs at their home instead of visiting a store.
-These repairs happen in a technician’s van, who uses a software called Portal to complete the job from repair to payments.
+Remote Tech is a service that allows customers to receive device repairs at home instead of visiting a store.
+These repairs happen in a technician’s van, and the tech uses software called Portal to complete the job from repair to payments.

 The Challenge